Understanding Your Adolescent Dog’s Behavior

 Providing Mental and Physical Stimulation

 Ensuring your adolescent dog receives both mental and physical stimulation is key to managing their energy levels.
 Engage in activities that incorporate problem-solving and obedience training to provide mental exercise.
-Regular playdates or social interactions with other dogs can also help burn off excess energy while providing valuable socialization opportunities.
+Regular playdates or social interactions with other dogs can also help burn off excess energy while providing valuable opportunities.

 Managing Mouthing and Nipping